roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

    \dot{\theta} = \frac{r}{2L} (\dot{\phi_1}-\dot{\phi_2})
    \end{array}}

-These are non-holonomic constraints, see exercise :numref:`DDisnotHolonomic`.
+These are non-holonomic constraints, this is left as a homework exercise.
+.. see exercise :numref:`DDisnotHolonomic`.

 Assume that you have a differential drive robot.
 If the drive wheel is 20cm in diameter and turns at 10 rpm (revolutions per minute), what is